 "Der Freischütz".
 He was also invited to the Orlando Festival and to the Bebersee Festival.

-Stefan Veselka is Professor at the University of the Arts Bremen from 2021.
+Stefan Veselka is Professor in orchestral conducting at the University of the Arts in Bremen from 2021.